Rediffusion: Last years

 Rediffusion's television sale and rental operations continued to grow, particularly following the start of colour television broadcasts in 1967.

 On 14 February 1975, the employees of the Rediffusion (Malta) Ltd staged a sit-in strike at the company's premises in Malta and they even started to run the company.
 On 30 July 1975, an agreement was reached between Rediffusion Group of Companies and the Dom Mintoff led Labour Party government of Malta for the transfer of all Rediffusion's assets in Malta to the Maltese government.

 The company also experimented with its local cable operations: a local community station in Bristol ("Bristol Channel") from 1973 to 1976, and an optical fibre system in Hastings in 1976.

-The Rediffusion brand was also a name in aircraft simulation in both the UK and the US.
-Redifon, established in 1948, had become a manufacturer of flight simulators and in 1981, BET changed Redifon's name to Rediffusion Simulation to capitalise on the name.
-The company was sold in 1988, to Hughes Aircraft, which kept the Rediffusion name until it sold the company in 1994.
+Redifon, established in 1946, became a manufacturer of aircraft simulation in 1948, located at Crawley, West Sussex, UK.
+A subdivision was established at Arlington, Texas, US in 1968.
+In 1981, BET changed Redifon's name to Rediffusion Simulation to capitalise on the name.
+The company was sold in 1988 to Hughes Aircraft, which kept the Rediffusion name until it sold the company in 1994 to Thomson-CSF, when it was merged with Thomson's previous 1990 acquisition of Link-Miles to become Thomson Training & Simulation, later rebranded into Thales Training & Simulation.
+The fixed-wing division was sold to the L3 Group in 2012 which continues as L3 Commercial Training Solutions.

-Redifon (later Rediffusion) Computers was also part of the group and was based in Crawley, West Sussex.
+Redifon (later Rediffusion) Computers was also part of the group and was likewise based in Crawley, West Sussex.
 It initially started in the production of analogue computers to control flight simulators, then moved to produce minicomputers ("R range"), departmental Unix Servers and microcomputers ("teleputers"), specialising in data capture, enterprise accounting for local government and videotex systems.
 Michael Aldrich joined the company as marketing director in 1977, and became managing director and CEO in 1980.
-In 1979, Aldrich invented online shopping a form of electronic commerce.